observablehq/framework/docs/convert.md

 Notebook imports _vs._ JavaScript imports _vs._ require.

 Convert doesn’t convert imported notebooks.
-If your notebook imports cells from other notebooks, you should convert those notebooks, too, and then extract the desired JavaScript code into a standard [JavaScript module](./imports#local-imports) that you can import.
+If your notebook imports cells from other notebooks, you should convert those notebooks too, and then extract the desired JavaScript code into standard [JavaScript modules](./imports#local-imports) that you can import.

 Convert doesn’t support [`import with`](https://observablehq.com/documentation/notebooks/imports#import-with).
-You’ll need to redesign your code if you want to use this feature.
+You’ll need to redesign code that uses this feature.

 Dynamic imports should be converted into static imports.